dannytrue/dlutwbootstrap/README.md

 Check and Demo
 --------------

-Check that everything is working properly by going to the demo page included with the module where you can also see all form elements in action:
+Check that everything is working properly by going to the demo page included with the module:
 `http://<your-machine>/tw-bootstrap-demo/form`

 The demo page also describes the capabilities of the individual form elements.